Locations & Schedule

 ABOUT ION

-2008: was awarded a black belt (shodan) by Shihan Camille Ohan, at the Ohan Brothers Dojo (Montreal, QC / Canada).
+2008: awarded a first-degree black belt (shodan) by Shihan Camille Ohan, at the Ohan Brothers Dojo (Montreal, QC / Canada).

-2012: was awarded a second degree black belt dan (nidan) by Hanshi Roman Szyrajew at the Shihan Roman Dojo (Laval, QC / Canada).
+2012: awarded a second-degree black belt (nidan) by Hanshi Roman Szyrajew at the Shihan Roman Dojo (Laval, QC / Canada).